How is being self-employed different from being an employee?

 - You pay half of your Social Security and Medicare taxes, and your employer pays the other half.

-- Federal, state, Social Security and Medicare taxes aren’t withheld from your check; you make quarterly estimated tax payments instead.
+- That means federal, state, Social Security and Medicare taxes aren’t withheld from your pay.

 - You pay all your Social Security and Medicare taxes, but you qualify you for a self-employment tax deduction.